davenverse/shellfish/docs/tutorial/file_handling.md

 @:@

-Note that we first check if the file exists before deleting it, this is because trying to delete a file with `delete` that does not exist will result in a error.
-If thats not your style you have two options.
+Note that we first check if the file exists before deleting it, this is because trying to delete a file with `delete` that does not exist will result in an error.
+If that is not your style, you have two options.
 One is using the `whenA` combinator from `cats.syntax.applicative.*`:

 @:select(api-style)